 In simple terms, money is what you use to buy goods and services.

-There are various types of currencies of the world.
-Two of the most widely used is the Euro and the United States Dollar.
+There are various types of currencies in the world.
+Two of the most widely used are the Euro and the United States Dollar.

 Plural: Moneys or monies are both accepted plural forms of money.